Caitlyn Jenner: 2021 California gubernatorial recall election

 In early April 2021, it was reported that Jenner was considering running for Governor of California in the 2021 recall gubernatorial election as a Republican.
-Later in the month on April 23, Jenner announced her run for governor.
+Later in the month on April 23, Jenner launched her campaign for governor.

 In May 2021, during her run, Jenner stated in an interview with TMZ that trans girls should not be allowed to compete in girls' sports at school, backing Republican Party views on transgender people in sports.
 Jenner reiterated her views on Twitter the next day, stating that "it's an issue of fairness and we need to protect girls' sports in our schools."
 She has been criticized by many transgender rights advocates who do not see her as an asset to their cause.

 In her pitch to voters, Jenner has likened herself to Donald Trump, calling herself a "disrupter" like Trump.

 During the campaign, Jenner left the United States, going to Australia in order to compete on that country's television series Big Brother VIP.
 Although invited to take part in candidate debates, she did not participate.
 Jenner fought Governor Gavin Newsom in court to prevent the California Secretary of State from placing Newsom's party affiliation on the ballot, and won the legal battle.

 Jenner ended up in 13th place with 75,215 votes, which was one percent of the votes cast for replacement candidates.